InspirationRobotics/installScripts/README.md

 sudo ./runFirst.sh
 ```

-After that finishes, you can run the install script, for example:
+After that finishes, you can run the install script, for example: (NOTE: Do not run these with `sudo`)
 ```
 ./opencv4.9.0_Jetson.sh
 ```